Therapeutics Translation Core

-The process of developing a successful commercial drug or medical device involves several sequential steps: discovery/prototyping, pre-clinical testing, Phase I – Phase III clinical trials, FDA approval, and marketing of the product, in addition to developing an intellectual property strategy.
+The process of developing a successful commercial drug or medical device involves several sequential steps: discovery/prototyping, pre-clinical testing, Phase I – Phase III clinical trials, FDA approval, and marketing of the product.
+In addition, an intellectual property strategy must be developed.
 This process is long and expensive and involves a complex interaction between academia, industry, investors, and regulatory agencies.

 - Consultative services to MUSC startup companies applying for SBIR or STTR grants

-- Developing an online entrepreneurial curriculum covering intellectual property, regulatory pathways, and entrepreneurial topics to foster a fundamental understanding of these topics among the MUSC community
+- Development of an online entrepreneurial curriculum covering intellectual property, regulatory pathways, and entrepreneurial topics to foster a fundamental understanding of these topics among the MUSC community

 Technology Development Awards

 In partnership with the MUSC Foundation for Research Development (FRD), the TTC offers Technology Development Awards, which provide funding of up to $25,000 to advance innovative and clinically relevant technologies.
-The awards support short-term (six month) studies designed to improve the commercial value of the technologies by strengthening the intellectual property (IP) and moving technologies further down the development pathway, thus increasing the partnerships and licensing opportunities with pharmaceutical, biotechnology, and medical device companies.
+The awards support short-term (six-month) studies designed to improve the commercial value of the technologies by strengthening the intellectual property and moving technologies further down the development pathway.
+This increases partnership and licensing opportunities with pharmaceutical, biotechnology, and medical device companies.

 The primary objective of the gap funding awards is to support projects that have a high chance of being commercialized, but that are not likely to get there without gap funding.
-Funds are intended to advance projects to the next developmental milestone by enabling investigators to conduct additional experiments, such as those that optimize compounds, conduct toxicology studies, define a translational biomarker, prototype a device, or build/validate a software program.
+Funds are intended to advance projects to the next developmental milestone by enabling investigators, for example, to optimize compounds, conduct toxicology studies, define a translational biomarker, prototype a device, or build/validate a software program.

 The TTC provides support to the FRD to assist faculty startups with SBIR or STTR applications that include a subcontract back to the university.
 The TTC provides funds to support FRD-hired consultants to provide input on a variety of topics, such as grant structure, regulatory path, market analysis, among others.